weierophinney/grumpy-phpunit/mwop-notes.markdown

 without having introduced the concept of mocking.
 Omit it.
 Simply reiterate what a dummy object is: a required dependency of the object or method under test, but which is never invoked in the test itself.

+test stubs
+^^^^^^^^^^

+While paragraph 2 is a nice explanation of what test stubs *are*, I'd rework the next 4 paragraphs to go through the "what" and "how" with more detail:

+- Tell the mock what we want to run (`method()`)
+- Tell it what to expect will be passed (IIRC, in the case of a stub, it's `any()`, as we're mainly concerned with the return value, right?)
+  (`expects()`)
+- Tell it what to return when the method is called (`will()`)

+I'd also note that once you have an `expects()` method, you're implicitly declaring an assertion.
+If that method is never called, or not called with the arguments specified, the test will fail.
+This is an important note; I've seen people in code review clamor about a lack of assertions -- even though a mock is clearly in play.

+If it's possible to create a sidebar or a "note", move the paragraphs on protected/private methods into that; right now, they simply interrupt the flow.

+Paragraph beginning with "In my experience" should be the first paragraph of this section.

+Last paragraph is good, but maybe an illustration would be even better.